 Once clay is dry let the children paint their pots in the chosen colours that were inspired by Esther Malangu.
 Allow children to choose an appropriate brush to complete their painting ensuring they have had a discussion on the effect of each brush.
 When finished put some music on and let children walk round and see each other's art work.
 Children to evaluate their own work.
-I can describe what I can see in regards to colour/pattern/line and shape.
-I can discuss how I used the influence of an artist in my artwork.
+I the influence of an artist in my artwork.
 I can say what I like/dislike about my artwork and what I might change to improve it.
-Final Outcome Clay pinch pot Y2 It's Capital Drawing Use a range of materials creatively to design and make products Use drawing, painting and sculpture to develop and share their ideas, experiences and imagination Develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space Tone Line Shape Draw for a sustained period of time using real objects including both single and group objects.
+Final Outcome Clay pinch pot It's Capital mate to a product of the product of th aterials creatively design and make oducts se drawing, ainting and ulpture to develop ad share their eas, experiences ad imagination Tone Line Shape Draw for a sustained period of time using real objects including both single and group objects.
 Continue to explore line, shape, pattern and colour with increasing accuracy and care to create different effects and textures.
 Control the marks made using a variety of sketching techniques (straight, curved, wavy, zig-zag) exploring new techniques such as hatching, scribbling and finger blending.
 Continue to investigate tone by drawing light/dark lines, patterns and shapes using 3 different grades of pencil (4B, 8B, HB) with increasing accuracy.
 Lesson 1 Discuss architecture, what it is.
 Discuss local and famous architecture.
 Discuss old/new architecture.
 Look at a range of London landmarks.
 Spend 10/15 minutes per landmark doing basic sketches considering the basic shapes, patterns and types of line and using supporting vocabulary in sketchbooks.
 Recap terminology.
 Line = defines and/or outlines art.
 Shape = lines create a shape.
 Lines help us define what we are looking at.
 Introduce terminology pattern.
 Pattern = repeating formations of shapes and lines.
 Let children choose a different medium to draw with each time (grades of pencil, handwriting pen, crayon, felt tip).
 Pencils come in different grades and they can be used to create different effects.
 Sketching is done free hand and is preliminary.
 They can often be changed and are used as a basis of an idea.
 Sketching from first hand observation requires attention to detail and pattern.
 Children to evaluate their sketches referencing parts of the drawing that are similar to the real photo.
 Identify how their work was influenced by the photo including specific similarities.
 Express their likes and dislikes and explain reasons for these views.
 Discuss what they might change in their work to improve it further.
 Lesson 2 Introduce Stephen Wiltshire.
 Know basic who/what/where/when facts about Stephen.
-Look at a Architecture, local, worldwide, buildings, landmarks, shape, pattern, line, medium, grade, pencil, sketching, freehand, detail, evaluate, similar, different, like, dislike.
-Stephen Wiltshire, autism, chyline, line Stephen Wiltshire, autism, skyline, line, shape, pattern, purpose, theme and meaning.
+Look at a range of his work on London Skylines.
+Discuss what a city Architecture, local, worldwide, buildings, landmarks, shape, pattern, line, medium, grade, pencil, sketching, freehand, detail, evaluate, similar, different, like, dislike.
+Stephen Wiltshire, autism, skyline, line, purpose, theme and meaning.
 Recap terminology.
 Line = defines and/or outlines art.
 Shape = lines create a shape.
 Lines help us define what we are looking at.
 Introduce terminology pattern.
 Pattern = repeating formations of shapes and lines.
 Discuss his technique and discuss how he uses line, shape and pattern.
 Discuss what tools he may use and his use of colour.
 Recap the vocabulary of colour.
 What effect does this have on mood?
 Recap the vocabulary of mood.
 Annotate his work in sketchbooks.
 I can describe what I can see in regards to shape, colour, line and pattern.
 I can say what I like/dislike and why.
 I can understand the inspiration of Stephen.
 I can discuss how to take inspiration from Stephen to influence my own work.